vsc-eco/docs/docs/04_Feeless In-Protocol Transactions.md

 - **No gas fees**: Interacting with VSC does not require the user to spend HIVE or any other token for transactions.
 - **Automatic regeneration**: RCs recharge over time.
 - **Usage-based limits**: Heavier usage temporarily depletes RCs; activity resumes as they recharge, user stakes more Hive.
-Currently staking single digit $ values of Hive tokens easily covers any daily average transaction usage.
-Generally this will not be a problem due to projects like VSC or Hive dApps covering RC expenditure for users.
+Currently staking single digit $ values of Hive tokens covers average daily transaction usage.
+Generally this is not a problem due to projects like VSC or Hive dApps covering RC expenditure for users.

 ### For Developers